-Today, the concept of “renewable energies” is heard in the speeches of our politicians, but also of our scientists, as the solution to the challenge of climate change.
-In order to better understand this concept, we propose to find out what it consists of.
+Today, the concept of ‘renewable energies’ is heard in the speeches of our politicians, but also of our scientists, as the solution to the challenge of climate change.
+To better understand this concept, let’s find out what it is.

-Renewable energies (RE) refer to a set of means of producing energy from theoretically unlimited sources or resources, which are available without time limit or can be replenished faster than they are consumed.
+Renewable energy (RE) refers to a set of means of producing energy from sources or resources that are theoretically unlimited, available without time limit or that can be replenished more quickly than they are consumed.

 What are the different types of renewable energies?